 Influence on consumption

-Acceptance or denial: the problem of the status quo
+The problem of the status quo

-Becoming the change we want to see
+Becoming the change we wish to see

 - (1) Nicola Jones, “How to stop data centres from gobbling up the world’s electricity“, Nature, 13 September 2018.